 The bill amends several sections of the North Dakota Century Code to enhance data security requirements for insurance producers.
-Key changes include a revised definition of "cybersecurity event," which now excludes unauthorized acquisition of encrypted nonpublic information if the encryption key is not also compromised.
+Key changes include a revised definition of "cybersecurity event," which now excludes unauthorized acquisition of encrypted nonpublic information if the encryption process or key is not also compromised.
 Additionally, the notification requirements for licensees in the event of a cybersecurity incident have been updated, specifying that they must notify the commissioner within three business days if the event poses a reasonable likelihood of harming consumers or the licensee's operations.
-The bill also clarifies the information that must be included in the notification, such as the date of the event, the nature of the breach, and the number of affected consumers.
+The bill also clarifies the obligations of licensees acting as assuming insurers regarding notification to affected parties.

 Statutes affected: PREFILED: 26.1-02.2-01, 26.1-02.2-05, 26.1-02.2-07, 26.1-02.2-08, 26.1-02.2-11